canonical/mongodb-operator/documentation/tutorial.md

 ```

 As previously mentioned you can trust that Charmed MongoDB removed this replica correctly.
+This can be checked by verifying that the new URI (where the removed host has been excluded) works properly.

 ## Passwords: